deepeshdm/DeepFake-Image-Animation/README.md

 </div>

 ## Output :
-Below are the results I got from using a pre-trained model trained on "VoxCeleb" dataset,where the source images contain images of myself and some of my high school friends.
+Below are the results I got from using a pre-trained model trained on "VoxCeleb" dataset,where the source images contain images of myself and some of my high school friends.The model creates the output videos by taking just a single image.

 #### 1] Me and My friends singing BakaMitai (ばかみたい)
 <div align="center">